PickNikRobotics/abb_ros2/README.md

 ```

 ## ABB Driver:

 For testing, this needs a real robot or RobotWare compatible with libegm.
-More details will be added soon.
+RobotStudio testing setup instructions can be found [here](robot_studio/README.md).